Stenographic court reporter typing on steno machine at conference table with legal professional next to her.

 Why would an attorney schedule a videographer?

-While the court reporter prepares a written record, the videographer will capture body language, intonation, facial expressions, and gestures that cannot be conveyed through the written record.
+While the court reporter prepares a written record, the videographer will capture body language, intonation, facial expressions, and gestures that cannot be conveyed through the written record. the impact of digital audio on court reporting is significant, as it enhances the accuracy and accessibility of transcripts.
+By integrating high-quality audio recordings, court reporters can ensure a more complete representation of testimonies.
+This technology not only supports traditional reporting methods but also opens new avenues for remote proceedings and real-time transcription services.

 Why do attorneys need to hire freelance court reporters?